-Assuming that the intermediate value of λ depicted in Figure 11 (d) gives a useful summary of the monitoring data, we consider a more interpretable functional of the GPD distribution.
-Recall that for meeting proposed EPA air quality standards it is important that the FHDA fall below 80 ppb.
-Figure 10 (b) is the probability of the FHDA exceeding 80 ppb estimated from the spatial GPD model.
+Assuming that the intermediate value of λ depicted in Figure 12 (d) gives a useful summary of the monitoring data, we consider a more interpretable functional of the GPD distribution.
+Recall that for meeting proposed EPA air quality standards it is important that the FHDA fall below 84 ppb.
+Figure 11 (b) is the probability of the FHDA exceeding 84 ppb estimated from the spatial GPD model.
 Here, the probability of a location exceeding the threshold of 60 ppb is estimated from a thin plate spline fit to the empirical probabilities from each station.
 This quantity is ζ_u from Section 2.
-The surface of probabilities, $\zeta_u(\boldsymbol{x})$, is combined with the surface of scale and shape parameter estimates to estimate the probability that daily ozone exceeds 80 ppb.
-Under the assumption of independence between daily exceedances, the binomial distribution is used to calculate the probability that the FHDA exceeds 80 ppb (i.e., four or more events out of 184).
-The surfaces in Figures 10 (a) and (b) are surprisingly similar indicating a broad region across the Southeastern United States in 1997 where there is high probability the FHDA will exceed 80 ppb.
+The surface of probabilities, $\zeta_u(s)$, is combined with the surface of scale and shape parameter estimates to estimate the probability that daily ozone exceeds 84 ppb.
+Under the assumption of independence between daily exceedances, the binomial distribution is used to calculate the probability that the FHDA exceeds 84 ppb (i.e., four or more events out of 184).
+Despite one small area where the daily model predicts a very high probability of exceeding 84 ppb contrary to the extreme value model, which predicts very low probability for this area, the surfaces in Figures 11 (a) and (b) are surprisingly similar indicating a broad region across the Southeastern United States in 1997 where there is high probability the FHDA will exceed 84 ppb.
 Areas of lower probability tend to be in more rural areas or at the edges of this region.